hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** If you use BYO DNS Zone, AKS cluster should either use a User Assigned Identity or a service principal (which is deprecated) with the `Private DNS Zone Contributor` role and access to this Private DNS Zone.
 If `UserAssigned` identity is used - to prevent improper resource order destruction - cluster should depend on the role assignment, like in this example:

+* `workload_identity_enabled` - (Optional) Specifies whether Azure AD Workload Identity should be enabled for the Cluster.
+Defaults to `false`.

+-> **Note** To enable Azure AD Workload Identity `oidc_issuer_enabled` must be set to `true`.

+-> **Note** This requires that the Preview Feature `Microsoft.ContainerService/EnableWorkloadIdentityPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag) for more information.

 ```
 resource "azurerm_resource_group" "example" {
   name     = "example"